ignition-devs/ignition-api-8.1/README.md

 Before you begin, ensure you have met the following requirements:

 * You have installed Python 2.7.18 ([download here](https://www.python.org/downloads/release/python-2718/))
-* You are familiar with [Ignition 8.1 Scripting Functions](https://docs.inductiveautomation.com/display/DOC81/Scripting+Functions)
+* You are familiar with [Ignition 8.1 System Functions](https://docs.inductiveautomation.com/display/DOC81/System+Functions)

 ## Using Ignition